-We’re passionate about passenger experience and are committed to delivering the best services to those with disabilities.
-With multiple passenger touch points including check in and security, how we interact and treat passengers impacts on their journey, and in turn, the way in which they perceive the reputation of our clients, airports and airlines.
-We’ve initiated debate throughout the industry, conducting an extensive research programme of the entire customer experience for disabled passengers.
+We're passionate about passenger experience and are committed to delivering the best services to those with disabilities.
+With multiple passenger touch points including check in, security and retail, how we interact and treat passengers impacts on their journey, and in turn, the way in which they perceive the reputation of our clients, airports and airlines.
+We've initiated debate throughout the industry, conducting an extensive research programme of the entire customer experience for disabled passengers.

 Challenging for Change - a report on disabled passengers' experience of air travel from OCS

-The outcome of the research was a published report called Challenging for Change.
+The outcome of the research was a published report called Challenging for Change - insights and recommendations to improve the passenger journey

 In the report, we identified areas where we could improve the user experience, and in doing so, achieve excellent customer perceptions for our clients.
-We’ve implemented a series of changes to reduce complaints, improve compliments, increase engagement with disabled people and engage the industry as a whole to make further changes.
-In addition, we’ve invested in new technology to reduce waiting times for passengers and delays in boarding aircraft, and the resulting cost to airlines.
-We ensure passengers receive a personalised, safe and enjoyable journey through the airport.
+We've implemented a series of changes to reduce complaints, improve compliments, increase engagement with disabled people and engage the industry to make further changes.
+In addition, we've invested in new technology to reduce waiting times for passengers and delays in boarding aircraft, and the resulting cost to airlines.
+We ensure passengers receive a personalised, safe, secure and enjoyable journey through the airport.

 Specialist training and enhancing passenger confidence to travel